HenryDu8133/Minecraft-ComputerCraft-Ticket-Machine/README.md

 ## 3. Running the Main Program

 1. Launch the `Ticket-Machine` main program.
-   - **Important**: Ensure that a display is connected.
+   - **Important**: Ensure that a display and speaker is connected.
 A recommended size is 2x3 blocks.
 2. A graphical interface will appear on the screen, indicating that the system is ready for use.

 ---